forrest79/phpgsql/docs/db.md

 dump($parsedColumns); // (NULL)
 ```

-We get an `array` with the column names as key and `TRUE`/`FALSE` as a value. `TRUE` means, that this columns was accessed in the application.
-When `NULL` is returned, it means, that no column was accessed.
+We get an `array` with the column names as a key and `TRUE`/`FALSE` as a value.
+The `TRUE` means, that these columns were accessed in the application.
+When `NULL` is returned, it means that no column was accessed.
 This could be for example for `INSERT` queries or even for `SELECT` queries if no column was accessed.

 And for `INSERT`/`UPDATE`/`DELETE` results we can get number of affected rows with the `getAffectedRows()` method: